giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 ### Independent analytical reference

 - `run_analytical_reference.py`
+-

-This script reads the same geometry from the YAML file directly and computes the tip displacement and torsional rotation through direct analytical integration, without using the same tools as the numerical model.
+This script computes the tip displacement and torsional rotation through direct analytical integration.
+The reference procedure does not call CSF.
+Instead, it defines the same tower geometry and longitudinal stiffness laws directly in the reference code and uses them to construct independent continuous section-property functions.

 The tower is loaded with the same transverse tip force, torsional tip moment, and uniform distributed transverse load used in the beam model.